 Counterparty Default: The probability of counterparty default over time is a function of counterparty credit rating and can be simulated separately

-By combining the simulation of price dynamics and default events, as shown in below figure, it becomes possible to generate loss scenarios as is shown in below figure.
+By combining the simulation of price dynamics and default events, as shown in below figure, it becomes possible to generate loss scenarios.

 Fig.2: Simulation of credit loss events.
 Dots indicate individual default events, negative EAD results in losses (red dots), positive EAD means no loss occurs